-BigCommerce is a scalable, feature-rich ecommerce platform that helps medium- to large-scale businesses build great online stores.
-Driven by powerful search engine optimization and multi-channel marketing features, this is a platform that will help you take your ambitious project to the next level, and ranks among the best website builders, specifically competing to be the best website builder with ecommerce.
+BigCommerce (opens in new tab) is a scalable, feature-rich ecommerce platform that helps medium- to large-scale businesses build great online stores.
+Driven by powerful search engine optimization and multi-channel marketing features, this is a platform that will help you take your ambitious project to the next level, and ranks among the best website builders (opens in new tab), specifically competing to be the best ecommerce website builder (opens in new tab).

 No matter how big you get, you won’t outgrow BigCommerce.
 However, using an advanced platform like this also comes with a few downsides.
 Small businesses may end up paying a lot more for features that are of little use, while fledgling developers may struggle to keep up with the robust interface.

 In our BigCommerce review, we take a look at the platform’s strongest features, as well as its biggest quirks, to determine if it’s the best website builder for your ecommerce business.